Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Applying online.
 If you're filing for SSDI (not SSI), you can apply online at www.ssa.gov/pgm/disability.htm.

-If you file for Social Security or SSI disability benefits and are denied, you'll need to appeal.
+If you file for Social Security or SSI disability benefits and your application is denied, you'll need to appeal.
 Fortunately, for you, the appeals process in New York has been streamlined.
-It has three possible steps rather than the four in every other state -- New York does not have the "reconsideration" step, which most states requier you to go through before the ALJ hearing.
+It has three possible steps rather than the four in every other state -- New York does not have the "reconsideration" step, which most states require you to go through before the ALJ hearing.
 Here are the appeal steps in New York.

-Step 1- ALJ Hearing: If you initial application is denied, you can appeal to have an administrative hearing in front of an Administrative Law Judge (ALJ).
-Hearings are held at the closest Office of Disability Adjudication and Review (ODAR) office in New York (there are ten).
-Even so, because hearings can be held up to 75 miles away, video conferences may be held in place of you traveling to the hearing.
+Step 1- ALJ Hearing: If your initial application is denied, you can appeal to have an administrative hearing in front of an Administrative Law Judge (ALJ).
+Hearings are held at the closest Office of Hearing Operations (formerly the Office of Disability Adjudication and Review) in New York (there are ten).
+But because hearings can be held up to 75 miles away, video conferences may be held in place of you traveling to the hearing.

 Step 2- Appeals Council: If your application is denied after the hearing, you can appeal to the Appeals Council, which has offices in Maryland and Virginia.
 The Appeals Council will hear your appeal if, after reviewing your case, they decide that the decision made in your case was not supported by the evidence in your record.